-Naked Eye Lunar Observing Pt 2
+Binocular Lunar Observing Pt 2

 November 30th, 2017 | by sbieger |

 In this post, we’ll continue the discussion of naked eye targets on our Moon.
 In the first post, we looked at some of the larger mare that present themselves during the week from new moon to 1st quarter.
-Let’s “follow the terminator” and look for some more challenging objects to be found during the week up to 1st Qtr.
+Let’s continue to “follow the terminator” and look for some more challenging objects to be found during the week up to 1st Qtr.
 We’ll use some of the so called “Pickering Dozen” to add to the hunt.
 I’ll call them “P12″ for short.

 You must be logged in to post a comment.